hddevteam/cuemode/README.md

 * `cuemode.lineHeight`: Set the line height in ems.
 * `cuemode.padding`: Set the padding in pixels.
 * `cuemode.scrollSpeed`: Set the scrolling speed.
+* `cuemode.startPosition`: Set the starting position of the text in CueMode.
+The default value is 50, which means the text will start from the middle of the screen.
+If you want the text to start from the top of the screen, set this value to 0.
+If you want the text to start from the bottom of the screen, set this value to 100.

 ## Known Issues

 There are no known issues at this time.

 ## Release Notes

+### 1.1.0

+1. The changes made in settings will now be reflected immediately in CueMode, eliminating the need to re-enter CueMode.
+2. Any modifications made to the text content will also be reflected in real-time in CueMode, without the need to re-enter CueMode.
+3. The starting position of the text in CueMode will now be displayed in the middle of the screen, instead of starting from the top, providing a better experience for the teleprompter users.

 ### 1.0.0